-Speaking up for one’s self is something that many people struggle with, especially us people-pleasers, recovering and otherwise.
+Speaking up for one’s self is something that many people struggle with, especially us people pleasers, recovering and otherwise.
 Gradually, we learn, often through painful experiences, that habitual silence slowly crushes our souls.

 We’re not meant to suffer.

-What is also clear from the many stories I hear, never mind what I read in the media, is that the shady people of this world are often reliant on us being nice (read: not making ‘waves’ by calling them on their BS and creating natural consequences).
+What is also clear from the many stories I hear, never mind what I read in the media, is that the shady people of this world are often reliant on us being nice (read: not making waves by calling them on their BS and creating natural consequences).

-They think our kind, loving, compassionate, sometimes over-empathetic ways will extend to giving them a free pass.
+Shady people think our kind, loving, compassionate, sometimes over-empathetic ways will extend to giving them a free pass.

-When the friend I referred to in the podcast had the new boss who had screwed her over, praise her for being so “nice” about things, it lit a fire in her belly.
+When the friend I referred to in the podcast had the new boss who had screwed her over praise her for being so “nice” about things, it lit a fire in her belly.
 She realised that this person was mistaking her kindness for weakness.
 It resulted in her getting a massive payout instead of her accepting a lesser role than what she’d been in before her maternity leave.

 Karma doesn’t work on our beat, our set timeline, but it does come around in due course.